C++17- More Details about the Core Language

 inline Widget wVGA;

-auto can automatically deduce the type of its variable from its initialiser.
+auto can automatically deduce the type of its variable from its initializer.
 The story with auto goes on.
-Thanks to auto, template parameters of function templates and constructors (see C++17 - What's New in the Core Language) can automatically be deduced from its arguments, and non-type template parameters can automatically be deduced from it template arguments.
-Irritate about the last part of my sentence?
+Thanks to auto, template parameters of function templates and constructors (see C++17 – What’s New in the Core Language) can automatically be deduced from its arguments, and non-type template parameters can automatically be deduced from its template arguments.
+Irritated about the last part of my sentence?
 Irritated?
-That's fine.
+That’s fine.
 I will write about the last part of my sentence in the next chapter.

 Automatic type deduction of non-type template parameters